influxdata/docs-v2/content/v2.0/reference/api/client-libraries/js.md

   |> filter(fn: (r) => r._measurement == "temperature")'
 ```

-The query client performs the api and returns line table metadata and rows.
+The **query client** sends the Flux query to InfluxDB and returns line table metadata and rows.
-The `next` method iterates over the rows.
+Use the `next` method to iterate over the rows.

 ```js
 queryApi.queryRows(fluxQuery, {